codeforeurope/art-explorer-docs/index.md

       ]
     }

-#### Get an individual record
+#### Retrieve an individual record

-A call to `GET /i/:id`, replacing ':id' with a valid accession number, will return details of a specific work.
+A call to `GET /i/:id` (replacing ':id' with a valid accession number) will return details of a specific work.

 ##### Example Usage